Welcome to my personal webpage!

 See also here.

-I had to decline the ECC2018 conference invitation this year as my second son is expected to arrive early December :-)
+I had to decline the ECC2018 conference invitation as it was conflicting with my second son's expected birth.

 School of Computer Science